Edwin-Ogolla/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12-combinations - This script prints all possible combinations of two letters, except oo.
 13-print_float - This script prints a number with two decimal places, followed by a new line.
-The number will be stored in the environment variable NUM
+The number will be stored in the environment variable NUM 100-decimal_to_hexadecimal - This script converts a number from base 10 to base 16.
+	The number in base 10 is stored in the environment variable DECIMAL The script should display the number in base 16, followed by a new line